bgoonz/gists-revamp/by-extension/markdown/knex-docs.md

 `column.onUpdate(command)`

-Sets the SQL command to be run “onUpdate”.
+Sets the SQL command to be run "onUpdate".

 **defaultTo**